zouppen/raspberrypi-podman/README.md

 The conversion takes minutes.
 Due to Raspberry Pi OS initialization oddities, we must run it initially with full system emulation to keep the file system resize scripts happy.
-Also, some of the supplied one-time services depend on `multi-user.target` instead of `basic.target`, so this conversion must pull the system to multi-user mode before conversion. **A misleading login screen** appears while converting.
-No need to login there.
-Just relax until it says *Ready*.

 ## Running the container

-After conversion, a static user emulator binary is placed in the container root filesystem and is automatically used.
+During conversion, a static user emulator binary is placed in the container root filesystem and is automatically used.
 See [QemuUserEmulation](https://wiki.debian.org/QemuUserEmulation) for technical details.